intermezzOS/book/src/paging.md

     jne .map_p2_table
 ```

-The `inc` statement increments the register it’s given by one. `ecx` is our loop
+The `inc` instruction increments the register it’s given by one. `ecx` is our loop
 counter, so we’re adding to it.
 Then, we ‘compare’ with `cmp`.
 We’re comparing
 `ecx` with 512: we want to map 512 page entries overall.
 This will give us 512 *
-2 megabytes: one gigabyte of memory.
+2 mebibytes: one gibibyte of memory.
 It’s also why we wrote the loop: writing
 out 512 entries by hand is possible, theoretically, but is not fun.
 Let’s make
 the computer do the math for us.